 - a.
-The Commission on Vision and Continuity has been established under the chairmanship of Louist Stein and Jame Gellman - b.
-Steering Committee meeth every six weeks - c: Task Forces have been established in the following areas:
+The Commission on Vision and Continuity has been established under the chairmanship of Louise Stein and Jane Gellman - b.
+Steering Committee meets every six weeks - c.
+Task Forces have been established in the following areas:

-- 1. Personnel on a two year time line - 2.
-Strategie planning working on five year plan including visioning and goals project. - d.
-Educators: Survey was administered in June 193, data: analysis Summer 193
+- 1. Personnel on a two year time line - Strategic planning working on five year plan including visioning and goals project. - d.
+Educators' Survey was administered in June '93, data analysis Summer '93 following plan outline]

-Market analysis | --- Fmall '998 following plan outline |
+Market analysis] --- Fall '93

 - e.
-Fund Development beginning November 193 - f.
-Full-time Project Director, Dr. Ruth Cohen funded by grant from The Helen Bader Foundation (Daniel Bader \ new member of the CIJE Board))
+Fund Development beginning November '93 - f.
+Full-time Project Director, Dr. Ruth Cohen funded by grant from The Helen Bader Foundation (Daniel Bader new member of the CIJE Board)